 As a speaker and trainer on generations in the workplace, I often witness older employees assuming that Gen Z and Millennials (also known as Gen Y) are identical and interchangeable.
 This couldn’t be further from the reality of things!
-Just on the basis of who raised each generation—Baby Boomers raising Millennials, Gen X raising Gen Z—differences will make themselves apparent.
+Based on who raised each generation—Baby Boomers raising Millennials, Gen X raising Gen Z—differences will make themselves apparent.
 Drawing generational lines can be tricky, but most sources agree that Gen Z consists of adults born between 1996 and 2010.
-The older section of this demographic is almost 22, and more than ready to make a real jump into the business world.
+The older section of this demographic is almost 22 and more than ready to make a real jump into the business world.

-So how can we prepare ourselves to successfully manage the next wave hitting our companies?
+So how can we prepare ourselves to manage the next wave hitting our companies successfully?

-Millennials typically received a good amount of feedback from their parents, most of it positive reinforcement.
-We all know the old stereotype of a Millennial continuously knocking on their boss’s door just to “check in” and see how they were doing.
+Millennials typically receive a good amount of feedback from their parents, most of it positive reinforcement.
+We all know the old stereotype of a Millennial continuously knocking on their boss’s door to “check-in” and see how they were doing.
 It spread across workplaces like a wildfire!

 There are some similarities between Gen Z and Millennials in this regard.
-However, when it comes to Gen Z, the feedback loop becomes even tighter.
-This is a generation that has grown up constantly monitored and observed.
+However, the feedback loop becomes even tighter when it comes to Gen Z. This generation has grown up constantly monitored and observed.
 They’ve spent their childhoods on the internet and using smartphones.
 Everything they’ve done—from grades posted to online portals to iTunes and Amazon purchases—has been tracked and documented.
-And Gen Z is fully aware of this tracking and have opted into it.
+And Gen Z is fully aware of this tracking and has opted into it.
 They are used to frequent recommendations and suggestions.
 It’s no surprise that they want their workplace to reflect the rest of their lives!

 But there’s good news—where Millennials typically want things sugarcoated, Gen Z prefers their feedback straight and to the point.
 Their parents never gave a rose-tinted version of things, so why should their leaders?

 While this might seem like bad news, it’s also very, very good news.
-Gen Z, as a direct result of that shortened attention span, are better multi-taskers than their Millennial counterparts.
-They’re used to typing up a document on a laptop while doing research on their phone and streaming a movie on the television and—well, you get the picture!
+As a direct result of that shortened attention span, Gen Z is better multi-taskers than their Millennial counterparts.
+They’re used to typing up a document on a laptop while doing research on their phone and streaming a movie on the television, and—well, you get the picture!
 They can shift gears quickly, code-jumping between work and play, and keep an eye on multiple projects at once.

 Did you know that 72% of teens say they want to start a business of their own one day?
-This Entrepreneurial spirit is really what defines this up and coming generation.
+This Entrepreneurial spirit is what defines this up-and-coming generation.
 And now more than ever, with the world just a wifi connection away, it’s not as far-fetched a goal as you might think.
 Gen Z appreciates feedback, but they’re ready to work independently and hit the ground running.

 Like with every generation—the Greatest Gen to Gen Z—there is no cookie-cutter, one-size-fits-all answer to managing a specific generation.
 It’s easy to say that Millennials can’t take bad feedback or that Gen Z is flighty and easily distracted, but they’re really no different than the generations that came before.
-We all want work that matters, and w all want to know that we’re performing above the expected caliber in our positions.
-It’s common sense that is unfortunately not so common any more.
+We all want work that matters, and we all want to know that we’re performing above the expected caliber in our positions.
+It’s common sense that is unfortunately not so common anymore.

 Don’t fear Gen Z coming into your workplace.
-With a little time and a little feedback, you’ll have a strong team that will help support your business for generations to come.
+With a bit of time and a little feedback, you’ll have a strong team that will help support your business for generations to come.